Operads for algebraic quantum field theory: Introduction and summary

-The traditional framework \cite{HaagKastler} of algebraic quantum field theory on a fixed Lorentzian spacetime $M$ may be generalized and adapted in order to capture also other flavors of quantum field theory.
-For example, instead of focusing on regions in a fixed Lorentzian manifold $M$, one may also consider the category of {\em all} (globally hyperbolic) Lorentzian manifolds $\Loc$.
-This leads to quantum field theories defined coherently on {\em all} spacetimes, which are called locally covariant quantum field theories \cite{Brunetti,FewsterVerch}.
-Furthermore, there are also algebraic approaches to chiral conformal quantum field theory \cite{Kawahigashi,Rehren,BDHcft} and Euclidean quantum field theory \cite{Schlingemann}, where Lorentzian spacetimes are replaced respectively by intervals in the circle $\mathbb{S}^1$ or by Riemannian manifolds.
-The Einstein causality axiom, which is a concept intrinsic to Lorentzian geometry, is modified in such scenarios to the requirement that observables associated to disjoint regions $U_1\cap U_2=\emptyset$ commute. \sk

-From a more abstract point of view, one observes that all these flavors of algebraic quantum field theory have the following common features: There is a category $\CC$ whose objects are the ``spacetimes'' of interest and whose morphisms describe the admissible ``spacetime embeddings''.
-In this category we single out a distinguished subset ${\perp} \subseteq \mathrm{Mor}\,\CC \, {}_\mathrm{t}^{}\!\times\!{}^{}_\mathrm{t} \,\mathrm{Mor}\,\CC$, which we call an {\em orthogonality relation} (cf.\ Definition \ref{def:orthcat}), formed by certain pairs of morphisms

-with the same target.
-Notice that for Lorentzian theories $\perp$ is characterized by causal disjointness and for chiral conformal or Euclidean theories by disjointness.
-We shall call elements of this subset {\em orthogonal pairs} of morphisms and write $f_1\perp f_2$.
+From a more abstract point of view, one observes that all these flavors of algebraic quantum field theory have the following common features: There is a category $\CC$ describing the ``spacetimes'' of interest.
+In this category there exists a distinguished subset ${\perp} \subseteq \mathrm{Mor}\,\CC \, \times\,\mathrm{Mor}\,\CC$, which we call an {\em orthogonality relation} (cf.\ Definition \ref{def:orthcat}), that is formed by certain pairs of morphisms $c_1 \stackrel{f_1}{\longrightarrow} c \stackrel{f_2}{\longleftarrow} c_2$ with the same target.
+For Lorentzian theories $\perp$ is characterized by causal disjointness and for chiral conformal or Euclidean theories by disjointness.
 We call the pair $\ovr{\CC} := (\CC,\perp)$ consisting of a category $\CC$ and an orthogonality relation $\perp$ an {\em orthogonal category}.
 The role of the orthogonal category $\ovr{\CC}$ is thus to specify the flavor or type of quantum field theory one would like to study.
-A quantum field theory on $\ovr{\CC}$ is then described by a functor $\mathfrak{A} : \CC\to \Alg$ to the category of associative and unital algebras, which satisfies the {\em $\perp$-commutativity axiom}: For every orthogonal pair $f_1\perp f_2$, the induced commutator
+A quantum field theory on $\ovr{\CC}$ is then described by a functor $\mathfrak{A} : \CC\to \Alg$ to the category of associative and unital algebras, which satisfies the {\em $\perp$-commutativity axiom}: For every $(f_1, f_2)\in\perp$, the induced commutator

 is equal to the zero map.
-Hence, the category of all quantum field theories on $\ovr{\CC}$ is the full subcategory of the functor category $\Alg^\CC$ consisting of all functors satisfying the $\perp$-commutativity axiom. \sk
+Hence, the category of quantum field theories on $\ovr{\CC}$ is the full subcategory of the functor category $\Alg^\CC$ consisting of all functors satisfying the $\perp$-commutativity axiom. \sk